KMaskell/Farewill_Task/README.md

-**If you're using another programming language**
-1. Work on your code until you're happy
-    * The tests in js/main.test.js help to clarify the requirements.
-    * You don't have to write tests, but you're welcome to do so.
-2. When you've finished, upload your code as a secret gist
-3. Include clear instructions on how to run your code.
-4. Email us the link to your gist, with your notes on your thoughts and reasoning behind the decisions you made.

-**Things you may wish to cover in your notes:**
-* What went well?
-* What could have gone better?
-* Is there anything particular you'd like to come back and improve if you had time?
-Why?

 ### Kat's Notes
 I really enjoyed this challenge and to be honest it did take me a bit longer than the suggested 3 hrs.
 Lost track of time and was keen to get it working correctly and passing all tests!